uPortal-Attic/uportal-app-framework/docs/widgets.md

 ## Fetching MyUW app widget

-If you're a uw-frame developer and you want to include, for example, the Wiscard Balance widget in your app, you can do so by using the `widget` directive, like so:
+If you're a uportal-app-framework developer and you want to include, for example, the Wiscard Balance widget in your app, you can do so by using the `widget` directive, like so: